Although many states do not require paralegals to have a formal education, California does.

 The American Bar Association must approve the program.

 The state actually does not have formal certification requirements for paralegals aside from the education requirements.

 However, most employers prefer that an individual obtain paralegal certification from one of these national organizations: NALA (National Association of Paralegal Associations), NFPA (National Federation of Paralegal Associations), or AAPI (American Alliance of Paralegals, Inc.).

 There are certificate programs, associate degree programs, bachelor degree programs, and higher education degrees as well.

-When choosing a paralegal school in the state of California, it is important to make sure that the program is approved not only by the American Bar Association, but is accredited and approved by the state as well.
+When choosing a paralegal school in the state of California, it is important to make sure that the program is approved not only by the American Bar Association but is accredited and approved by the state as well.

-Going to school in the area that you wish to work is a great way to get your foot in the door for a job once you graduate.
+Going to school in the area where you wish to work is a great way to get your foot in the door for a job once you graduate.